Emilsmylzade/FlagQuizApp/README.md

 - **Kotlin**: The programming language used for developing Android apps.
 - **XML**: Used for defining the layout and appearance of the app's user interface.

-## Getting Started

-To run the Flag Quiz App on your Android device or emulator, follow these steps: